-Why Getting Movies Offline is Better
+Why Buying Movies Offline Is Cheaper

-- Libraries offer free movies.
+- Libraries offer free movies with your free membership.

 - You can often buy movies at retail stores cheaper than you can rent them online.

-Option 1: Buy From Bargain Bins
+1. Buy Movies From Bargain Bins

 The benefits of buying discounted discs include: